Friday, December 31, 2021

 I have a sample only of the first title (shown below).
 Comparing a sample of Integration Chuckles with the cartoons in Integration Is a Bitch! might be all the evidence we need to show that "Floyd" and Tom Floyd were the same person.
 (A comparison of signatures, also shown below, makes pretty good evidence, too.)

 Beginning in the 1960s, Floyd was involved in a project for which every comic book fan, especially every Hoosier comic book fan, can shout Yay!
 The project was a comic book about a black superhero called Blackman, who flies by pulling on his own bootstraps and who likes to eat peanuts.
-(We should remember that Floyd's parents were both southerners.)
+(We should remember that Floyd's parents were both Southerners.)
 Blackman finally made it into print in 1981 as a one-shot comic book pencilled by Eric O'Kelley and inked by Danny Loggins working from Floyd's script.
 It was published by Leader Comics Group, which is supposed to have been based in Indiana.
 I would like to think that that makes Eric O'Kelley and Danny Loggins Hoosier cartoonists, as well.
 By the way, Tom Floyd developed a supergroup that included Blackwoman, The Brotherhood, and The Big Dunker.

 In the 1980s, Floyd drew editorial cartoons for the Gary Post-Tribune.
 One of his drawings was included in the 1984 edition of Best Editorial Cartoons of the Year, edited by Charles Brooks.
 (See below.)
 Tom Floyd married Wynona Marie Gibson, a native Illinoisan, on February 25, 1956, in Cook County, Illinois, presumably in Chicago.
 They had three children.
 Thomas W. Floyd, Sr., died on September 22, 2011, in Gary, Indiana.
 He was eighty-three years old.